My updated proposal: What the Town of Apple Valley should do (November 25, 2019)

 The Town must also sell any water rights it owns to Liberty Utilities, such as those it obtained in the purchase of the Apple Valley Country Club.
 Aside from any immediate financial benefit, this once again consolidates fresh-water delivery back with Liberty Utilities.

 Finally, the Town must sell the golf course property to whoever will buy it — for whatever price.
-The Town has been coy about the original purchase price, but since 2012 operating the golf course has put the Town close to a million dollars in the hole.
+The Town has been coy about the original purchase price, but since 2012 operating the golf course has put the Town close to ten million dollars in the hole.
 It is possible the proceeds of a sale won’t cover the purchase price and the operational losses, but it would stop the operational losses.
 Who knows, it might even serve as a warning to future Town Councils to stay out of the private sector.

 I don’t know what these assets might be worth, but with any luck, they might net the Town enough to pull itself out of the red and into the black.